kwaldenphd/python-functions/README.md

 In Python, a function is a named sequence of statements that performs a computation.
 - Key term: *function*

 To execute a function, we call it by name and pass it an appropriate set of input arguments.
-- Key terms: *function call*, *input argument*

 A function takes zero or more arguments as inputs and returns zero or more outputs as a result.
 The output or result of a function is called the return value.
-- Key terms: *function output* or *return value*
+- Key terms: *function call*, *input argument*, *function output* or *return value*

 Data, parameters, or arguments can be passed into a function.
 Functions can also return data.